Social | Talent creativity

 • Bridgestone holds seminars about work-life balance.

-• Normal working hours were reduced from 8 hours to 7.5 hours to reduce the total work time since April 2017.
+• Normal working hours were reduced from 8 hours to 7.5 hours, reducing total work time since April 2017.

 • Bridgestone has introduced a system that allows employees to take annual paid leave for 5 days (40 hours) per year on an hourly basis in 2021.

-• Bridgestone abolished the core time in the flextime system.
+• Bridgestone abolished “core time” in the flextime system in 2024.

 Employee benefits

-The Group respects and encourages flexible work styles by offering benefits such as hybrid work schedules, childcare facilities in some locations, paid parental leave, and family care and/or volunteer leave above the legally required minimum in many locations including Japan, Americas, Europe, Russia, Middle East, India and Africa.
+The Group respects and encourages flexible work styles by offering benefits such as hybrid work schedules, childcare facilities in some locations, paid parental leave, and family care and/or volunteer leave above the legally required minimum in many locations including Japan, Asia-Pacific, India and China, Americas, Europe, Middle East and Africa.

 In Japan, the Company’s employees can make use of company housing, dormitories, rest homes, congratulations and condolences programs, programs for mutual support during natural disasters, childcare and nursing care support programs, asset formation support programs, housing loan programs, and various group insurance programs.
 Moreover, employees can also join the employee shareholding association to invest in both the Company’s and their own long-term futures.
 The Group is also working to systematically improve workplace welfare facilities, including sports facilities, cafeterias, shops, and break rooms, and some can be utilized after retirement.